MikeS159/relay_fm_runtime/README.md

-Python scrip to get [Relay.fm](https://relay.fm) show stats and display them on line.
+Python scrip to get [Relay.fm](https://relay.fm) show stats and display them in a web page.

 Output can be seen at [relaystats.com](https://relaystats.com)